Steve and Ann Stranahan came to Clark in 1978, when they built The Home Ranch on a 560-acre homestead just north of the Clark General Store.

-With a primary objective of preserving the immense ranching heritage of the Upper Elk River Valley, much of the surrounding land (close to 4,000 acres) has been acquired and placed into conservation easements, both to expand the recreational opportunities for Home Ranch guests, as well as maintain the agricultural tradition of the beautiful Elk River Valley.
-The Stranahans are determined to maintain the agricultural and ranching culture that creates and sustains our extraordinary landscape: the great hay meadows, the pastures, the cattle, the horses, all so wonderfully framed between the mountains and the river.
+With a primary objective of preserving the immense ranching heritage of the Upper Elk River Valley, the Stranahan’s acquired and placed close to 4,000 acres into conservation easements, both to expand the recreational opportunities for Murphy-Larsen Ranch owners and guests, as well as maintain the agricultural tradition of the beautiful Elk River Valley.
+The Stranahan’s are determined to maintain the agricultural and ranching culture that creates and sustains our extraordinary landscape: the great hay meadows, the pastures, the cattle, the horses, all so wonderfully framed between the mountains and the river.

-It is with great pride and contagious passion that the Stranahans offer the twelve home sites known as the Murphy-Larsen Ranch.
-If you would like to take a private tour of the 1500 acres that comprise the ranch, please call exclusive listing broker, Christy Belton - a neighboring rancher who shares our love and vision for this incredible valley.
+It is with great pride and contagious passion that the Stranahan’s offer the 4 remaining homesites at the Murphy-Larsen Ranch.
+If you would like to take a private tour of the 1,500 acres that comprise the ranch, please call exclusive listing brokers, Hallie Myhre and Christy Belton – neighbors, livestock producers and land stewards who share our love and vision for this incredible valley.

 Hallie Myhre & Christy Belton

 (970) 846 1687 | (970) 734 7885